Cutting Practice for Preschoolers: 45 Easy Ideas

 - Newspaper and store ads – Kids who like sports will enjoy cutting out pictures from the sporting goods store or encourage kids to make a cut and paste grocery list.

 - Junk mail – Don’t throw out junk mail.
-Use it for cutting practice.
+Use it for building cutting practice skills.
 Kids can cut out faces, words, letters, etc.

 - Magazines – When the Amazon or Target toy catalogs arrive in your mailbox let kids cut out the items on their wish list.

-- Wallpaper – Find some wallpaper books at your local recycled art store or from a friend in the home decor business.
+- Wallpaper – Find some wallpaper books at your local recycled art store or from a friend in the home decor business to use for fine motor practice.

 Many of the paper items above can be found in the recycling bin.
 Some of the best materials for cutting practice come from the recycling bin.
 Why are they the best….hello?….they are FREE!